DionEustacio/WD-HandsOn2/readme.md

 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=white)

+### Deployment
+This project is live and can be accessed at: [Hero & Card Live Demo](https://dioneustacio.github.io/WD-HandsOn2/)

 ## Rules, Practices and Principles
 1. Always use `WD-` in the front of the Title of the Project for the Subject followed by your custom naming.